Skip to main content

 To truly grasp the implications of personalized hormone therapy, one must appreciate the architecture of the system it aims to support.
 Hormones function through a lock-and-key mechanism.
 Each hormone (the key) is designed to fit into specific receptor sites (the locks) located on or inside cells throughout the body.

 When a hormone binds to its receptor, it initiates a specific cellular action.
 Testosterone, for instance, binds to androgen receptors in muscle cells to stimulate protein synthesis, in bone to promote density, and in the brain to influence mood and libido.
-Estrogen has its own vast network of receptors, impacting everything from skin elasticity and to cognitive function and cardiovascular protection.
+Estrogen has its own vast network of receptors, impacting everything from skin elasticity and bone health to cognitive function and cardiovascular protection.

 The effectiveness of this system depends on several factors.
 There must be an adequate supply of the hormone itself.
 The receptors must be sensitive and numerous enough to receive the signal.
 The hormone must also be able to travel freely to its target tissue.